stiga nittaku equipment-review table-tennis-blade equipment

 STIGA Carbonado series was launched in 2014.
 It consists of 6 blades With TeXtreme® Technology Carbon.
 All the blades are fast blades and provide a stiff feeling.
 The Carbonado 45 and 90, feel more controllable and give feeling similar to OFF wood blades.

-My personal preference are Carbonado 190 and 145.
-I felt not much noticable difference between the two blades and I like the blue handle.
-I felt Carbonado 245 and 290 to be very fast and 190 is better blade for me.
+My personal preference are Stiga Carbonado 145 and 190.
+I felt not much noticeable difference between the two blades and I like the blue handle.
+I felt Carbonado 245 and 290 to be very fast and it total depends on how much control you can have with your table tennis blade.

 The blades consist of 2 layers of carbon with varying carbon density.